Scutum (The Shield) Constellation

-Sky chart of Scutum from your location
+Sky Chart of Scutum Constellation

 Here we provide a simplified sky chart of the Scutum constellation.
 Alternatively it is possible to locate Scutum in the night sky using our Online Interactive Planetarium.

-Visibility of Scutum from your location
+Visibility of Scutum Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.